binary-butterfly/formifly/README.md

 - `validate(value, [otherValues])` Validate the field.
   You should not need to use this function.
 If you do for some reason, pass the field's value as value and (if there are dependencies) all other values as otherValues.
+- `setDefaultInputType(newDefaultInputType: String)` Sets the default input type for field's that are validated by this validator
+- `setDefaultValue(newDefaultValue)` Sets the default value to override the one given in the constructor
+- `setDefaultErrorMsg(newDefaultErrorMsg: String)` Sets the default error message to override the one given in the constructor
+- `setMutationFunc(newMutationFunc: [function])` Sets the mutation function to override the one given in the constructor
+- `setOnError(newOnError: [function])` Sets the onError handler to override the one given in the constructor
+- `setDependent(newDependent: [Boolean|Array])` Sets the dependent value used for [dependent validators](#cross-dependent-fields) to override
+  the one passed to the constructor

 ### NumberValidator